I’ve owned my Elite Crono Fluid Elastogel turbo trainer for over eight years. Which probably qualifies me to write a

-If you don’t have a turbo trainer already, the Elite Crono Fluid Elastogel (or the Qubo Power Fluid) is an effective training tool at a good price.
+If you don’t have an indoor (or turbo) trainer already, the Elite Crono Fluid Elastogel (or the Qubo Power Fluid) is an effective training tool at a good price.
 It’s easy to set up and to use.
 It feels ‘good’ to ride – that is, it feels sufficiently similar to riding on a road for it not to be a distraction.

 There are other (more expensive) trainers available which connect to computers and tablets, allowing you to simulate famous routes and climbs.
 These are primarily to help alleviate the boredom inherent in spending 45 – 90 minutes staring at the same piece of wall.